MoatLab/FEMU/README.md

   | Zoned-Namespace (ZNS) SSD | &cross; | &cross; | &cross; | &check; |

-> Notes: FEMU is now re-based on QEMU-5.2.0, which requires >=Python-3.6 and >=Ninjia-1.7 to build,
+> Note: FEMU is now re-based on QEMU-5.2.0, which requires >=Python-3.6 and >=Ninjia-1.7 to build,
 > check [here](https://wiki.qemu.org/ChangeLog/5.2#Build_Dependencies) for installing
 > these dependencies if ``pkgdep.sh`` doesn't solve all the requirements.)